Mickey Cohen

-Meyer Harris "Mickey" Cohen (September 4, 1913 – July 29, 1976) was an American mobster based in Los Angeles and boss of the Cohen crime family during the mid-20th century.
+Meyer Harris "Mickey" Cohen (September 4, 1913 – July 29, 1976) was an American mobster based in Los Angeles and boss of the Cohen crew during the mid-20th century.

 Early life

 Mickey Cohen was born on September 4, 1913, in New York City to Jewish parents.
-Cohen's parents immigrated to the US from Kiev, Ukraine.
+Cohen's parents immigrated to the US from Kiev in the Russian Empire (present-day Ukraine).
+Cohen was the youngest of six children, his father died in 1915 when he was just a toddler.
 He was first raised in New York, moving with his mother and siblings to the Boyle Heights neighborhood of Los Angeles at an early age.
 At 8, he earned money as a newsboy, selling newspapers on the street.
 One of his brothers, either Louie or Harry, would drop Mickey off at his regular corner, Soto and Brooklyn Streets (later Cesar E. Chavez Avenue).
 In 1922, Mickey was sent to reform school for petty crimes including shoplifting and theft.

 Boxing career

 As a teenager, Cohen began boxing in illegal prize fights in Los Angeles.
 In 1929, the 15-year-old moved from Los Angeles to Cleveland to train as a professional boxer with the alias of 'Irish Mickey Cohen'.
 His first professional boxing match was on April 8, 1930, against Patsy Farr in Cleveland.
 It was one of the preliminary fights on the card for the Paul Pirrone versus Jimmy Goodrich feature bout.
 In a match on June 12, 1931, Cohen fought and lost against future world featherweight champion Tommy Paul.
 Cohen was knocked out cold after 2:20 into the first round.
 It was during this contest that he earned the moniker "Gangster Mickey Cohen".
 On April 11, 1933, Cohen fought against Chalky Wright in Los Angeles.
 Wright won the match, and Mickey was incorrectly identified as "Mickey Cohen from Denver, Colorado" in the Los Angeles Times sports page report.
 His last fight was on May 14, 1933, against Baby Arizmendi in Tijuana, Mexico.
 He finished his career at 8-8 and 5 draws – 8 wins, 2 by knockout, 8 losses, 4 losses by knockout and 5 draws.